SUMMER HOURS FOR OUR GROWLER STATION!

 PAYMENT: We will take Cash,Interac , Visa or MasterCard.

-While we would much prefer you to buy our R&B Growlers, we will gladly fill your pre bought and CLEAN growlers.
+While we would much prefer you to buy our R&B Growlers, but we will gladly fill your growlers as long as they are clean!

 Have a growler voucher?
 Bring it with you when getting a fill for your free growler.